-Better long-term ROI: While requiring some upfront investment, automation proves to be more cost-efficient in the long run.
+Better long-term ROI: While requiring some upfront investment, testing automation proves to be more cost-efficient in the long run.

-Integrating Performance tests in CI/CD Pipeline
+Integrating Automated Performance Tests in CI/CD Pipeline

 Non-functional tests such as performance tests have limitations when it comes to running it within CI/CD process.
 These tests are specifically sensitive to the details of the runtime environment.
 For a performance test to be reliable, the infrastructure in which the tests run must be consistently appropriate.
 Some NFR tests require that the runtime environment is specially provisioned to support the purpose of the tests.
 However, the environment is not the only limitation when it comes to running such tests under CI/CD.
 These tests’ execution time is also an impediment, in addition to the cost involved.

 Despite the challenges, CI/CD can support reliable, automated performance tests when a level-based approach is taken.
 However, there will still be times when parts of the automated non-functional testing will need to take place outside the CI/CD pipeline.
 In such a scenario, companies can opt for cloud-based testing service that provides the automation testing tools, software, and reporting capabilities, necessary to perform stringent, long-running tests on a pay-as-you-go basis.
 Using a cloud-based service can be economical, while providing the hardware needed along with the runtime capacity required.